ssbc/handbook.scuttlebutt.nz/guides/ssb-server/tutorial.md

 })
 ```

-NOTE: Scuttlebot's CLI translates directly from the shell to RPC calls.
+> ssb-server's CLI translates directly from the shell to RPC calls.
-That means any call you can make programmatically can be made from the shell as well.
+> That means any call you can make programmatically can be made from the shell as well.

 ## Publishing Messages

-Publishing messages in Scuttlebot is very simple:
+Publishing messages is very simple:

 ```js
 sbot.publish({ type: type, ... }, cb)